 The Company leases office space and equipment under long-term lease agreements.
-The leases expire at various dates through May 2027.
+The leases expire at various dates through July 2031.
 Leases related to office space and equipment are classified as operating and finance leases, respectively.
 Finance leases are included in Property and equipment, Current portion of finance lease, and Long-term portion of finance lease in the consolidated balance sheet.

-In accordance with three of the office lease agreements, the Company delivered to the respective lessors security deposits in the form of letters of credit totaling \$935,000.
-Pursuant to the lease agreement for office space in Australia, the Company delivered to the lessor a security deposit in the form of a term deposit in the amount of \$493,244 at December 31, 2020, which is included in Restricted cash in the consolidated balance sheet.
+In accordance with three of the office lease agreements, the Company delivered to the respective lessors security deposits in the form of letters of credit totaling \$893,277.
+Pursuant to the lease agreement for office space in Australia, the Company delivered to the lessor a security deposit in the form of a term deposit in the amount of \$493,244 at December 31, 2021, which is included in Restricted cash in the consolidated balance sheet.

 The Company has obligations as a lessee for office space with initial noncancelable terms in excess of one year.
 The Company classified these leases as operating leases.
 The Company's leases do not include termination options for either party to the lease or restrictive financial or other covenants.
-Certain lease agreements for office space that are classified as operating leases contain renewal options.